PNG reports 11 COVID-19 deaths, pressuring a fragile health system

 The country, which has a population of about 9 million, has started a modest vaccination programme using just over 8,000 doses sent by Australia.

-It was due to receive 588,000 doses of vaccine produced by AstraZeneca Plc through COVAX by the end of June before export restrictions were placed on vaccines produced by the Serum Institute of India amid a deadly second wave of local infections.
+It was due to receive 588,000 doses of vaccine produced by AstraZeneca Plc (AZN.L) through COVAX by the end of June before export restrictions were placed on vaccines produced by the Serum Institute of India amid a deadly second wave of local infections. read more

 The country's government nonetheless told Reuters last week that it expected a shipment this week.